CYP0630/CYP0630.github.io/_pages/about.md

 ---
 I am a Master of Science student in Applied Artificial Intelligence Program at Stevens Institute of Technology.
 Before that I obtained a M.S degree in Multimedia Telecommunication at University of Liverpool under the supervision of Prof.Kaizhu Huang and Prof.Qiufeng Wang.
 I received my BEng degree in Department of Electrical Engineering & Electronics at Xi'an Jiaotong-Liverpool University.

 I'm interested in computer vision, natural language processing and machine learning.
-I have the research/project experience about **MultiModal Machine Learning， Visual Understanding, Scene text classification and recognition.**
+I have the research/project experience about **MultiModal Machine Learning, Visual Understanding, Scene text classification and recognition.**

 Major Experience
 ======